 Used for array, margin set to 1:

-Hence, we have studied in detail about Matrix Function in R. Also, we discussed the most promising usages, examples and how the function is applied over datatypes have its ability to learn.
-Moreover, in this tutorial we have discussed in detail about two major Matrix Function in R: apply() and sapply() with its usage and examples.
+We have studied about R matrix function in detail.
+Also, we discussed its most promising uses, examples and how the function is applied over datatypes.
+Moreover, in this tutorial, we have discussed the two matrix function in R; apply() and sapply() with its usage and examples.
 Hence, the information which we have discussed in this tutorial is sufficient enough to learn matrices and its functions in R.